 And yet letting go of caregiver guilt is so critical, both for the caregiver herself and the person for whom she’s providing care.
-Try these tips from Compassionate Nursing Services’ experts in providing the top home care services in St. Louis:
+Try these tips from Compassionate Nursing Services, providers of Oakville senior home care and caregiving services in the surrounding areas:

 - Be realistic.
 Realize that we’re all human, and we all make mistakes.
 There’s no such thing as a perfect caregiver.
 Remind yourself of the many beneficial ways you’re improving quality of life for your senior loved one, and then forgive yourself and learn from your mistakes.

 - Take care of you.
 It’s so much easier to lose patience when we’re worn out, and let’s face it: the life of a senior caregiver calls for a lot of time and energy, leaving little opportunity for self-care.
 Make it a priority to set aside time for yourself to rest, relax and recharge with enjoyable activities, get plenty of sleep, and follow a healthy diet.

 - Seek out support.
 Whether through an online caregiver support group, several close friends or family members, or a professional therapist, it’s very important for caregivers to find an outlet to share their feelings with those who will understand and offer needed support.

 One especially helpful way to achieve a healthy life balance and the best possible care for a senior loved one is by partnering with a professional home care agency like Compassionate Nursing Services.
 Our respite care services allow family members a much needed break while having the assurance that their loved one is receiving the highest quality care.